 Ecology sent invitation letters to each of the entities named in the law in September of 2018.
 Note that WRIA 15 does not have an irrigation district.

 The law also required Ecology to invite local organizations representing agricultural interests, environmental interests, and the residential construction industry.
 Businesses, environmental groups, agricultural organizations, conservation districts, and local governments nominated interest group representatives.
 Local governments on the WRIA 15 Committee voted on the nominees in order to select local organizations to represent agricultural interests, environmental interests, and the residential construction industry.
-Ecology invited the selected entities to participate on the WRIA 15 Committee.
+Ecology invited the selected entities to participate on the Committee.

-The WRIA 15 Committee members are included in Table 1.
+Committee members are listed in Table 1.
 This list includes all of the members identified by the Legislature that agreed to participate on the WRIA 15 Committee.

 Table 1: WRIA 15 Committee Participating Entities